-He has published over 530 peer-reviewed manuscripts (over 15,000 citations, H index 62, i10-index 307), over 300 book chapters, and 24 textbooks.
-He is the Editor-in-Chief of the legacy textbook in the field of Plastic Surgery, Grabb and Smith’s Plastic Surgery, 8th Edition, which is the standard textbook for the field in the US and around the world.
-He is a National Institutes of Health funded researcher who is the principal investigator of an R01 grant for a multicenter clinical study on the rheumatoid hand that has received a competitive renewal, and another R01 grant on a 20 center clinical trial for the treatment of distal radius fracture in the elderly.
-He also holds a K24 Midcareer Investigator Grant in Patient-Oriented Research that received a second competitive renewal, and is a co-principal investigator of a T32 training grant in health services research.
-He also holds a U34 grant from the National Institutes of Health in planning a 15 center clinical trial in treating ulnar neuropathy at the elbow, and has received in the past a R34 Clinical Trial Planning grant and a R21 Exploratory/Developmental Research Grant Award also from the National Institutes of Health.
-He is the first recipient of the Weiland Medal from the American Society for Surgery of the Hand to honor a hand surgeon whose research work advanced the specialty.
-He was the 2011 Researcher of the Year for the American Association of Plastic Surgeons.
-In 2008, Dr. Chung received the Dean's award from the University of Michigan Medical School for Clinical and Health Services Research that is bestowed on one faculty member for outstanding research accomplishments.
-In 2016, Dr Chung again received the Dean’s award for Outstanding Clinician Award recognizing the exemplary performance of a practicing clinician.
-Dr. Chung is the past Deputy Editor for the Journal of Hand Surgery (American) and current Associate Editor, the Editor for Hand Clinics and Associate Editor for Journal of Hand Surgery (European).
-He is the Outcomes Section Editor for Plastic and Reconstructive Surgery.
+He has published over 650 peer-reviewed manuscripts (over 25,000 citations, H index 76), over 350 book chapters, and 27 textbooks.
+He is the Editor-in-Chief of the legacy textbook in the field of Plastic Surgery, Grabb and Smith’s Plastic Surgery, 8th Edition, which is the standard textbook for this specialty.
+He has over 20 years of continuous National Institutes of Health funding and was the principal investigator of an R01 grant for a multicenter clinical study on the rheumatoid hand that received a competitive renewal, and another R01 grant on a 20 center clinical trial for the treatment of distal radius fracture in the elderly.
+He had received a 10-year K24 Midcareer Investigator Grant in Patient-Oriented Research, and is a co-principal investigator of a 20-year T32 training grant in health services research.
+He held a U34 grant from the National Institutes of Health in planning a clinical trial in treating ulnar neuropathy at the elbow, and has received in the past a R34 Clinical Trial Planning grant and a R21 Exploratory/Developmental Research Grant Award also from the National Institutes of Health.
+He has a current U01 grant from the NIH to conduct a 10 center Surgery of the Ulnar Nerve (SUN) clinical trial.